visidlab/visidlab.github.io/_publications/2019_eurovis_implicit-discretization.md

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---

+# Acknowledgements

+The authors wish to thank Bernice Rogowitz, Danielle Szafir, Karen Schloss, and Bill Thompson for their feedback and assistance regarding various aspects of this work.
+This work was funded in part by NSF grant IIS-1212806.